 Clomid vs Letrozole for Fertility

-Clomid has been the most commonly prescribed oral fertility drug for more than 50 years.
-It remains a first-line treatment for many women with infertility, especially those with ovulatory disorders such as polycystic ovary syndrome (PCOS) or unexplained infertility.
+For over 50 years, Clomid has been the most commonly prescribed oral fertility medication.
+It remains a first-line treatment for women struggling with infertility, especially those with ovulatory disorders such as polycystic ovary syndrome (PCOS)

 Fast Facts